bupticybee/AlphaNLHoldem/readme.md

 # Known Issues
 1. Rlcard environment sucks, 50bb pot, wrong pot sizes, wrong action order after flop, I don't know where to start.
 But it's the only environment I konw out there suitable for this task.
 2. Even after ~ 1 billion self-play, over 1000 checkpoints, the model seems still not converge, still improving itself, I really don't know when it will converge.
+It could be some bug, not sure.